GitoriousLispBackup/eql/Qt_EQL/README.txt

 in Qt/trafficlight.h.

-So, in order to call either methods declared Q_INVOKABLE, or user defined signals/slots, use qfun* with :qt as second argument.
-(This implementation detail has been chosen to avoid name clashes with ordinary Qt methods, which are quite a lot...).
+So, in order to call either methods declared Q_INVOKABLE, or user defined signals/slots, use qfun* with :qt as second argument (to avoid name clashes with ordinary Qt methods).

 To list all user defined properties, methods, signals, slots of a class defined in C++, see the special usage of qapropos (passing an object instead